 Will My Payment Change If Interest Rates Rise?

 According to TD Canada Trust, with a variable rate mortgage the interest rate is set on the first day of each month, and your payments remain the same.
 The closed variable rate mortgage also gives you the ability to lock in your interest rate by converting to a fixed-rate mortgage at any time, as long as the new term is at least the lesser of 3 years or the current remaining term.

 If I took out a $250,000 mortgage with a variable interest rate of 2.20% paid monthly over a 25-year amortization schedule, my total monthly mortgage payment would be $1,083.
 Because my total payment is fixed, and due to the odd number of days in each month, the amount I’m paying on principal and interest fluctuates even without a change in the interest rate.

 5-year term, no change in interest rates

 What happens when the interest rate rises throughout my 5-year term?
 How will rising interest rates affect my variable rate mortgage?

 We’ve already established that my monthly payment is fixed, therefore an increase in interest rates will affect the amount that I pay towards principal and interest.
-Clearly if interest rates climb throughout the 5-year term, more of my monthly payment will go towards interest and less towards principal.
+Clearly, if interest rates climb throughout the 5-year term, more of my monthly payment will go towards interest and less towards the principal.